How to Clean Hardwood Floors: The Ultimate Guide to Floor Maintenance

 How to Clean Wooden Floors

-Since every board of the prefinished floors has bevelled edges, they are the most effortless to spot.
+Since every board of the prefinished floors has bevelled edges, they're the most effortless to spot.
 They have a coating of a long-lasting surface seal, but the boards have separate layers.
 The unsealed cracks between them are vulnerable to water damage.

 Your floor is unfinished or stained if you have a non-glossy surface.
 The hardest to distinguish is shiny flooring.

-You can rub a slight wet fine steel wool on an unnoticeable area to determine whether you floor can be waxed.
+Here's a simple test: Rub a slightly wet fine steel wool on an unnoticeable area to determine whether your floor can be waxed.
 If a light gray smudge appears on the abrasive, you can tell you have a wax finish.

-Polyurethane and urethane are some of the most popular flooring finishes available today.
+Polyurethane (a tough, plastic-like coating) and urethane are some of the most popular flooring finishes available today.
 These surface seals are resistant to stains and water.
 Cleaning them is easy.

 The finishes of older floors are typically lacquer, shellac, or varnish.
 Though they are technically surface sealed, they tend not to be as durable as their modern counterparts.